tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 .. sidebar:: The ``<`` redirection command

              There is a third type of redirection ``<``.
-This type of redirection is so common that is often made implicit.
+This type of redirection is so common that it is often made implicit.
 The two commands below, for example, are equivalent.

              .. code-block:: none